rdevries-thoughtworks/leap_se/pages/docs/client/user-install.md

 ready we build a **release candidate** bundle.
 This bundle is heavily tested before becoming stable.
 Here your contribution is important, we can not imagine all they ways people uses bitmask, we need you to try it out, break it and report back to us the problems.
-Read the [Bundle QA section](/docs/client/bundle-testing) to learn how to help.
+Read the [[Bundle QA section => bundle-testing]] to learn how to help.

 After extensive testing and being fixed all blocking issues we release the **stable** bundle, what is meant for public consumption.
-This is the bundle that is linked for download in the [bitmask web](https://bitmask.net/).
+This is the bundle that is linked for download from the [[bitmask.net => https://bitmask.net]] website.

-You can find all the bundles at https://dl.bitmask.net/client/
+You can find all the bundles at [[dl.bitmask.net/client => https://dl.bitmask.net/client/]].

 Automatic upgrades
 ------------------

-The bundle uses [The Update Framework](http://theupdateframework.com/) (TUF) for upgrades.
+The bundle uses [[The Update Framework => http://theupdateframework.com/]] (TUF) for upgrades.
 If there is an upgrade available it will download it in background when bitmask is running and ask you to restart bitmask to apply it.

 We have two TUF repositories:

 - **stable**.
 For the stable bundles.
 This allows the released bundles to upgrade to the next version automatically.
 - **unstable**.
 For the *release candidate* (RC) bundles.
 The RC bundles upgrade automatically to the next RC bundle that we release, but never to the stable one.
-For example, if you are using the 0.7.0RC6 (the latest RC bundle for the 0.7.0 version) you will not be upgraded to 0.7.0 but the next RC bundle released.
-The latest RC bundle should be exactly the same than the stable version with the difference of the TUF repos that are configured in them.
+For example, if you are using the 0.7.0RC6 (the latest RC bundle for the 0.7.0 version) you will not be upgraded to 0.7.0 but the next RC bundle released (e.g. 0.7.1RC1).
+The last RC bundle will be the same as the final release for that version number, except that it will be pinned to get future TUF updates from the unstable repository.

 Packages
 --------